Udari Madhushani

 Edoardo Debenedetti, Vikash Sehwag, Prateek Mittal

-Contrary to the conventional wisdom of using heavy data augmentation in ViTs, we show that a lighter data augmentation (along with other bag-of-tricks) achieves state-of-the-art performance with ViTs adversarial training.
+Contrary to the conventional wisdom of using heavy data augmentation in ViTs, we showed that a lighter data augmentation (along with other bag-of-tricks) achieves state-of-the-art performance with ViTs adversarial training.

 Generating High Fidelity Data from Low-density Regions using Diffusion Models